Swegbloo/Nemoh/doc/getting-started.rst

 -  NEMOH2: **``QTFpreProc``**, **``QTFsolver``**, **``QTFpostProc``**.

 Note that a Matlab wrapper is provided to use those executable files in a Matlab environment.
-More details are provided in :ref:`Sec:MatlabFiles`.
+More details are provided in :ref:`getting-started:supporting matlab files`.

 ************
 Installation